It’s been years since I originally created this recipe for DIY laundry detergent or thought about making homemade laundry detergent.

-It’s a powder concentration, not liquid.
+It’s important to point out that my recipe is for a powder concentration, not liquid.

 Anyway, much like my DIY dishwasher detergent, I came up with this powdered version of laundry detergent for two reasons.

 One, this was back in our frugal days, so I wanted to save money.